RonLinu/ydownloader/README.md

 - yt-dlp for video download
 - ffmepg for video format conversion

-My goal is to create a web interface that can run JavaScript code with system level access using a WebSocket
+My goal is to create a web interface that can run JavaScript code with system level access using a WebSocket server.
-server.
 The server acts as a bridge between a browser and the operating system.
+The WebScoket server needs Node.js installed.

 The web application itself is hosted on GitHub, only the WebSocket server is needed on the user computer.
 The WebSocket server has a very low disk usage: about 175K bytes.